 Answered By: Mary Anne Erwin Last Updated: Mar 26, 2019 Views: 1813

-Once you are in the database, there will be a list of the publication years available on the right side.
+4. Once you are in the database, there will be a list of the publication years available on the right side.
 If you know the publication date, you may browse to the issue and article you need.

 6. Business Source Complete will post the journal name into the top box of the search form.
-In the second box, enter some distinctive words or phases from the article title (if you know it) or enter some keywords to search for articles on a topic.
+In the second box, enter some distinctive words or phrases from the article title (if you know it) or enter some keywords to search for articles on a topic.

 Hint: * An asterisk at the end of a key word searches for variant endings- manag* will find manage, management, manager, managing.